Corn production in the United States

 The production of corn (Zea mays mays, also known as "maize") plays a major role in the economy of the United States.
-The US is the largest corn producer in the world, with 96,000,000 acre of land reserved for corn production.
+The US is the largest corn producer in the world, with 96 e6acre of land reserved for corn production.
 Corn growth is dominated by west/north central Iowa and east central Illinois.
 Approximately 13% of its annual yield is exported.

 History

 Corn spread across North America a few thousand years ago.
 The original corn plant known as teosinte is still grown in Mexico.
 Newer varieties are much larger, due to plant breeding efforts of Native Americans and scientific research.
 It is now the third leading grain crop in the world.

 A few samples of corn that show the natural and pre-industrial ways of growing corn prior to genetic modification of the plant.

 According to An Indigenous Peoples' History of the United States by Roxanne Dunbar-Ortiz "Indigenous American agriculture was based on corn ....
 Since there is no evidence of corn on any other continent prior to its post-Columbus dispersal, its development is a unique invention of the original American agriculturalist."

 According to Tribes That Slumber by Thomas Lewis and Madeline Kneberg, corn was "the staff of life to the Cherokee", who grew three types of corn.
 "Flour corn" had "very large, white kernels".
 "Six weeks corn" was a type similar to popcorn, roasted at milk stage.
 "Hominy corn" came in different colors of "smooth, hard kernels" which might be white, blue, red or yellow, or a mix of any of these.

 Painting of Yum Kaax- God of Wild Plants & Animals, corn was considered sacred and a gift from the Gods by (Mayan) indigenous communities.